Posted: 11/28/2019 | November 28th, 2019

 1. How to save money on Cuban currency exchanges

 Once in Cuba, you should exchange money at the airport “CADECA.”
-A CADECA is the official government exchange location.
-Keep in mind that you will need your passport in order to exchange currency.
+A CADECA is the official government exchange entity with locations throughout the country.
+Keep in mind that you will need your passport in order to exchange currency at any CADECA.

-Change only enough to get you to your accommodation, then change more at the CADECAs in town, as they have better rates.
+Exchange only enough currency to get you to your accommodation — a taxi to Havana will cost you about $30 USD — then exchange more at the CADECAs in town, as they have better rates.
 Avoid exchanging currency at banks and hotels, as these offer less favorable rates.

-US citizens should be aware that credit cards drawn on US banks are not accepted in Cuba and ATMs cannot dispense money from US banks, so you must bring enough cash to last the entire trip.
+US citizens should be aware that credit cards drawn on US banks are not accepted in Cuba and ATMs cannot dispense money from US banks.
+Therefore, US citizens must bring enough cash with them to last the entire trip.

-2. How to save money on your accommodations in Cuba
+2. How to save money on accommodation in Cuba

 For the best value for your money, you can’t beat a casa particular.

-Casas particulares, or casas for short, are the homes of local Cubans who rent rooms to visitors like a B&B. You can rent a room in a private home for an average of 30 CUC per night.
+Casas particulares, or casas for short, are the homes of local Cubans who rent rooms to visitors like a B&B. You can rent a room in a private home for an average of US$30 per night.

 The best part of staying with a Cuban family is that you can have an authentically Cuban experience.
 You eat with them, hang out in their living room, play with their kids or pets.
 You’re treated like one of the family while you are there.
 That’s a lot more rewarding than staying at a sterile hotel.

 It’s easy to book a casa.
-You can reserve on Airbnb or any number of similar online sites (though Airbnb often has the largest selection and one of the few sites Americans can widely use).
+You can reserve on Airbnb or any number of similar online sites, though Airbnb often has the largest selections.
 You should pre-book a casa from home at least for your first night’s stay in Cuba.
-Once in Cuba you can book the following nights yourself either through your host or just by looking for a house with the casa sign (a blue anchor with a roof on a white background) and simply knocking on the door.
+Once in Cuba you can book the following nights yourself either through your casa host or just by looking for a house with the casa sign (a blue anchor with a roof on a white background) and simply knocking on the door.

 Otherwise, hostels will be your best option for saving money.
 Some top-rated Havana hostels include the following: